-Markus Weber^{1,2}, Marcus Liwicki^{1,2}, and Andreas Dengel^{1,2}
+Markus Weber^{1,2}, Christoph Langenhan3, Thomas Roth-Berghofer^{4,1} Marcus Liwicki1, Andreas Dengel^{1,2}, and Frank Petzold3

-1 Knowledge Management Department, German Research Center for Artificial Intelligence (DFKI) GmbH Trippstadter Straße 122, 67663 Kaiserslautern, Germany

-2 Knowledge-Based Systems Group, Department of Computer Science, University of Kaiserslautern, P.O.
-Box 3049, 67653 Kaiserslautern
+- 1 Knowledge Management Department, German Research Center for Artificial Intelligence (DFKI) GmbH Trippstadter Straße 122, 67663 Kaiserslautern, Germany - $^2\,$ Knowledge-Based Systems Group, Department of Computer Science, University of Kaiserslautern, P.O.
+Box 3049, 67653 Kaiserslautern, Germany - 3 Chair of Architectural Informatics, Faculty of Architecture, Technical University of Munich, Arcisstrasse 21, 80333 Munich, Germany - 4 Explanation-aware Computing Systems, Institute of Computer Science, University of Hildesheim, Marienburger Platz 22, 31141 Hildesheim, Germany

-{firstname.lastname}@dfki.de
+{firstname.lastname}@dfki.de,{lastname}@tum.de

 Abstract.
-In this paper an extension of index-based subgraph matching is proposed.
+In this paper we present a method for a graph-based retrieval and its application in architectural floor plan retrieval.
+The proposed method is an extension of a well-known method for subgraph matching.
 This extension significantly reduces the storage amount and indexing time for graphs where the nodes are labeled with a rather small amount of different classes.
 In order to reduce the number of possible permutations, a weight function for labeled graphs is introduced and a well-founded total order is defined on the weights of the labels.
 Inversions which violate the order are not allowed.
 A computational complexity analysis of the new preprocessing is given and its completeness is proven.
 Furthermore, in a number of practical experiments with randomly generated graphs the improvement of the new approach is shown.
 In experiments performed on random sample graphs, the number of permutations has been decreased to a fraction of 10^{-18} in average compared to the original approach by Messmer.
 This makes indexing of larger graphs feasible, allowing for fast detection of subgraphs.